dev7dev/V2ray-Android/README.md

 A simple Java module with sample source for implementing v2ray on Android.
 The function of the program will be completely similar to [V2rayNG](https://github.com/2dust/v2rayNG).

 support xray-core , v2fly-core ,  v2ray-core.
-Current core is Xray-core.
+Current core is Xray-core 1.8.

 To change the core, you can proceed as follows:
 [V2rayNG Development-Guide](https://github.com/2dust/v2rayNG#development-guide)